Buying real estate in Tanzania?

 Are there any decent properties for $100k in Tanzania, or is it all scams?

-Buying in popular upscale areas of Tanzania like Masaki, Msasani, or Oysterbay for $100k is generally not realistic because these prime coastal neighborhoods in Dar es Salaam typically start at $300,000 or more for modern apartments with amenities.
+Buying in Tanzania's popular upscale areas like Masaki, Msasani, or Oysterbay for $100,000 is very unlikely, because apartments in those prime Dar es Salaam neighborhoods typically list between $300,000 and $500,000 for modern buildings with amenities, so $100,000 puts you well below the entry point there.

 What property types can I afford for $100k in Tanzania (studio, land, old house)?

-For $100,000 (TZS 248 million) in Tanzania in 2026, you can realistically afford an older one-bedroom apartment in non-prime districts of Dar es Salaam, a basic house in outer areas like Kigamboni, or a building plot in fast-growing corridors around major cities.
+For $100,000 (TZS 257 million) in Tanzania in 2026, the realistic property types you can access include an older 1-bedroom apartment in central Dar es Salaam, a compact 2-bedroom apartment in outer neighborhoods like Ubungo or Kimara, a basic standalone house in Kigamboni or in secondary cities like Arusha or Morogoro, or a plot of land in a fast-growing corridor where you plan to build later.

 What's a realistic budget to get a comfortable property in Tanzania as of 2026?